mosinu/bixby-remap/README.md

 To change the currently mapped function, simply reinstall the module, make a new selection and reboot.

-To return to the default Bixby behaviour, simply deactivate or uninstall the module and reboot.
+To restore the default Bixby behaviour, simply deactivate or uninstall the module and reboot.

 ## Changelog